vmware/photon/content/en/docs-v5/administration-guide/photon-os-installer-overview.md

 You can use the Photon OS Installer to perform the following tasks:

-- Generate Photon Installer executable
+- Generate Photon OS Installer executable
-- Create Photon Images (ISO, GCE, AMI, AZURE, OVA, and so on)
+- Create Photon OS Images (ISO, GCE, AMI, AZURE, OVA, and so on)
-- Make Photon Installer Source code installable through  the pip interface and use it as a python library.
+- Make Photon OS Installer Source code installable through the pip interface and use it as a python library.

 ## Dependencies

 The Photon OS installer has the following dependencies:

-**Build Dependecies:**
+**Build Dependencies:**

 - python3
 - python3-pyinstaller